liangbinjie/Algorithm_Analysis/Project1/readme.md

    # Installation for Debian/Ubuntu Linux
    $ sudo apt-get update
    $ sudo apt-get install texlive-latex-base
+   $ sudo apt-get install texlive-publishers          # necessary for IEEE document compilation
    ```
    Note: For other operating systems, check out the following link: https://www.tug.org/texlive/

-   LaTex-Live tgz file can be found on `Resources`
+   LaTex-Live tgz file can be found on `Resources/install-tl-unx.tar.gz`

 3. Make
    - Used to automate the compilation process